Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Results

 To probe the fractional charge transport, we thread an external time-dependent flux $\Phi(t)$ through the central plaquette, cf. the red $\otimes$ in Fig. \ref{fig:fqhe} (a), increasing linearly from 0 to $2\pi$ over a period $T_{\rm flux} = 10$.
 The external flux is implemented via a Peierls phase on the red horizontal bonds shown in Fig. \ref{fig:fqhe} (a).
 This generates a steady electromotive force around any closed loop enclosing the plaquette and induces a Hall transport from the middle of the system to the edge.
 If the system is indeed a fractional quantum Hall state, a quantized charge of $\Delta Q = \nu = 1/2$ is expected to be transported per pumping cycle \cite{laughlin1981quantized,thouless1983pump}.
 Indeed, Fig. \ref{fig:fqhe} (b) shows that PEPS--tVMC confirms this quantized transfer of charge.
 A linear fit of the charges within a central region, cf. the blue circle in Fig. \ref{fig:fqhe} (a), versus $t/T_\text{flux}$ gives a slope of $0.5053$, close to the expected Hall response of $1/2$.

 The density profile during the pumping is shown in Fig. \ref{fig:fqhe} (c).
 Because the flux is time-dependent, different Peierls paths are not gauge-equivalent at the level of time evolution, and our choice breaks the $C_4$ symmetry of the lattice.
 Although the instantaneous density flow seems structureless, the integrated pumped charge remains amazingly quantized, attesting to the robustness of the Hall response to microscopic details of the system.
+The boson densities are converged with bond dimension $D=4$ and $5$, as shown in Fig. \ref{fig:fqhe} (d).

 This result provides a direct real-time confirmation of the composite-fermion prediction of fractional quasiparticle charge.
 While previous numerical studies of fractional Chern insulators relied primarily on static diagnostics, such as entanglement spectra or density profiles of pinned quasiholes, PEPS--tVMC enables us to directly visualize the transport of fractional charge in two dimensions.
 This establishes a dynamical counterpart to the usual static signatures of topological order.
-It would be exciting to study other anyonic dynamics with PEPS--tVMC in the future.
+It would be exciting to study anyonic dynamics in other settings with PEPS--tVMC in the future.